edipoarg/radar/SECURITY.md

 ## Reporting a Vulnerability

-Please do report vulnerabilities to helo@archivo.ar and give us a 1 week window to get back to you. we encourage responsible disclosure, only after our partners have had a chance to update.
+Please do report vulnerabilities to cve@investigacionpolitica.com and give us a 1 week window to get back to you. we encourage responsible disclosure, only after our partners have had a chance to update.